sedostheatre/sedos.co.uk/input/shows/2025-the-pirate-queen.md

 "Set in the reign of Elizabeth I, the show explicitly explores the impacts of colonial rule in Ireland, offering audiences a different perspective to the British Imperialism that is generally taught within the UK.
 As the western world begins to unpick their own history of colonisation, I feel it’s an important time to hear the stories of resistance and perseverance.

 "While Gráinne’s skill with a sword is highly praised, *The Pirate Queen* also highlights her political savvy – she will do whatever she can to protect her clan and preserve Irish traditions.
-I’m hoping to pick up that torch in bringing Irish culture and tradition to the Cornwall coast as we remember Grace O’Malley’s story."
+I’m hoping to pick up that torch in bringing Irish culture and tradition to the Cornwall coast as we remember Grace O’Malley’s story."\
+\
+**SAVE THE DATE FOR AUDITIONS**

+* **Pre-audition workshop:** Wednesday 12 Feb at [Wheatsheaf Hall](https://www.sedos.co.uk/venues/wheatsheaf-hall)
+* ⁠**Video deadline for first-round video auditions:** midnight on Friday 21 Feb
+* ⁠**Recalls (by invitation only):** Saturday 1 March at the Men’s Club at St Gabriel’s Halls, Pimlico

 **Content warnings:** The show includes themes of death, violence and misogyny.